 One-Hour Workout: Run Fitness Test

-Undertaking fitness tests is an important part of your training and progress—whether you’re a newcomer to the sport or a seasoned veteran.
+Undertaking fitness tests is an important part of your training and progress – whether you’re a newcomer to the sport or a seasoned veteran.
 It’s hard to set goals (and get after them!) if you don’t know where you are and what your end goal is.
 Monitoring progress through baseline fitness tests at regular intervals throughout the year is key to staying on track.
 This run fitness test is one of coach Troy Jacobson’s go-to tests.

-The key to getting accurate results is undertaking a thorough warm-up; you definitely don’t want to just pull on your run shoes and attempt to hit your best effort straight out of the door.
+The key to getting accurate results is undertaking a thorough warm-up; you definitely don’t want to just pull on your running shoes and attempt to hit your best effort straight out of the door.
 This warm-up is designed to build intensity and introduces some faster accelerations so that you’re ready to go when it’s time for the main set.

-Once the hard work of the run fitness test is all done, cool down for at least 10 minutes and don’t be afraid to walk/jog to bring your heart rate back down.
+Once the hard work of the run fitness test is done, cool down for at least 10 minutes and don’t be afraid to walk/jog to bring your heart rate back down.

 Plug your run fitness test results into the McMillan running calculator (or Training Peaks has a similar function if you’re a Training Peaks user) and from there you’ll be able to create running paces and heart rate zones to help guide your training.